Loziba (Pty) Ltd: The Development Company

 Phase 2 will be the development of approximately 10 lodges within the reserve.
 These will be made available to investors and operators on a lease or sale basis.

-By having farm ownership, Loziba (Pty) Ltd will increase its legitimacy in engaging with the communities whilst providing suitable long term security of tenure for investors who wish to invest in the project or develop a lodge.
+By having farm ownership, Loziba (Pty) Ltd will increase its legitimacy in engaging and partnering with the communities whilst providing suitable long term security of tenure for investors who wish to invest in the project or develop a lodge.

 The herd of elephants on the proposed Loziba Wildlife Reserve were introduced in 2003, having broken out of one of the fenced properties now identified to be included into the reserve.
 Without the establishment of Loziba Wildlife Reserve, there is the very real possibility of having to destroy the herd of circa 30 individuals.